 How difficult is the recovery?

 Recovery after tummy tuck surgery is often over-estimated.
-Dr. Stoeckel typically has patients taking postoperative narcotic medication for only 3-5 days after surgery.
-Patients are up and walking around the day after surgery, but are of course restricted from vigorous exercise and heavy lifting.
-Most of Dr. Stoeckel’s patients report that the recovery was actually quite a bit easier than expected.
+We typically have patients taking postoperative narcotic medication for only 3-5 days after surgery.
+Patients are up and walking around the day after surgery, but are restricted from vigorous exercise and heavy lifting.
+Most tummy tuck patients report that the recovery was actually quite a bit easier than expected.

 What is the drainless tummy tuck?

 Traditionally, surgeons use drains during abdominoplasty surgery to prevent unwanted fluid collection under the skin called a seroma.
 During the last several years a technique called progressive-tension-sutures has become popularized.
 The technique, which is a way of quilting the skin back into place, eliminates the need for drains.
-Dr. Stoeckel has been using this technique since 2011.
+Dr. Stoeckel has been using this technique since 2011 and Dr. Purzycki has also adopted into his routine.
 It not only allows patients to resume certain activities more quickly, it also allows for reduced tension on the skin closure, which has led to better scar healing.
 Patients are thrilled to be able to avoid the use of the drains, take a normal shower just 36 hours after surgery, and the risk of seroma formation is extremely low.
 There is also a psychological advantage of not having tubes hanging from the body after surgery that seems to make the recovery more tolerable and easier to manage.Schedule A Consultation